neoforged/Documentation/docs/entities/renderer.md

 - `EntityRenderer`: The abstract base class.
 Many renderers, notably almost all renderers for non-living entities, extend this class directly.
 - `ArrowRenderer`, `AbstractBoatRenderer`, `AbstractMinecartRenderer`: These exist mainly for convenience, and are used as parents for more specific renderers.
 - `LivingEntityRenderer`: The abstract base class for renderers for [living entities][livingentity].
-Direct subclasses include `ArmorStandRenderer` and `PlayerRenderer`.
+Direct subclasses include `ArmorStandRenderer` and `AvatarRenderer`.
 - `ArmorStandRenderer`: Self-explanatory.
 - `AvatarRenderer`: Used to render avatars, such as players.
 Note that unlike most other renderers, multiple instances of this class used for different contexts may exist at the same time.
 - `MobRenderer`: The abstract base class for renderers for `Mob`s.
 Many renderers extend this directly.